 The transition will take two years, says Apple.
 But crucially, Tim Cook said at the time of the announcement in June 2020 that there were new Intel Macs in the pipeline.
 And, indeed, we've now seen the first of these launch with the refreshed iMac.

-In its press release, Apple says: "Apple will continue to support and release new versions of macOS for Intel-based Macs for years to come and has exciting new Intel-based Macs in development.
+In its press release about the transition, Apple says: "Apple will continue to support and release new versions of macOS for Intel-based Macs for years to come and has exciting new Intel-based Macs in development.
 The transition to Apple silicon represents the biggest leap ever for the Mac."

 Since there's a demand from video editors, photographers and other creatives for systems that have high-performance alongside dedicated Nvidia or AMD graphics, we think it's likely they would stick with Intel - at least in the short to medium term.